syncfusion/blazor-docs/src/notifications/toast/config.md

 By default, the `ShowProgressBar` is not enabled.
 If it is enabled, it can visually indicate how long to get toast expires.
 Based on the `Timeout` property, progress bar will appear.

+### Progress bar direction

+By default, the `ProgressDirection` is set to "Rtl" and it will appear from right to left direction.
+You can change the progressDirection to "Ltr" to make it appear from left to right direction.

 ## Newest on top

 By default, the newly created toasts will append next with existing toasts.
 You can change the sequence like inserting before the toast by enabling the `NewestOnTop`.